 1. Test Performance of New Products or Features

 Don’t be that person that tests in production!
 Before deploying any software into production most DevOps teams run QA Testing or Quality Assurance Testing.
 This allows you to test your new product or feature and fix any bugs before your users discover them.
-Normally a DevOps team could spend from 2 days to 2 months running QA tests and fixing any bugs, errors or crashes.
+Normally a DevOps team could spend from 2 days to 2 months running QA tests and fixing any bugs, errors, or crashes.
 Why does it take so long you may ask?
-There are a million ways your users will end up using your new feature or product and through this quality assurance process, you are putting yourself in their shoes to understand what challenges they may face when using your new feature or product.
+There are a million ways your users will end up using your new feature or product and through this quality assurance process, you are putting yourself in their shoes to understand what challenges they may face.
 In today’s competitive landscape any issue your users encounter while interacting with your website or webapp will be a reason to have them running in the direction of your competitors.
 Let’s make sure that doesn’t happen.

-Sematext Experience will allow developers to upload source maps directly to Sematext Cloud via our public API or download the source maps by looking at the source map url defined in minified source files.
+Sematext Experience allows developers to upload source maps directly to Sematext Cloud via our public API or download the source maps by looking at the source map URL defined in minified source files.

 2. Share Powerful Data with your Marketing Team

 Real User Monitoring is part of the essential tools used by DevOps to manage the performance of your website or webapp.
 However, it is not only for DevOps.
 RUM offers insights that are useful for your marketing team.
 Some benefits of communicating performance metrics to your marketing team are:

 - Understanding the most used features, in turn, facilitates better targeting, communication, and conversions in your digital marketing campaigns.